tomkingkong/swapi-box/README.md

 # SWAPI Box

+Utilizing the StarWars API, SWAPI-box is a single page application that allows its users to explore the rich world of StarWars, as well as bookmark their favorite characters, planets, and vehicles.
+This project utilizes ReactJS, Router, and has been fully tested with Enzyme/Jest.

-SWAPI Box is a paired project designed to challenge my skills at manipulating data and creating small, reusable React components, as well as obtaining complete testing coverage through unit and assurance tests.
+SWAPI Box is project designed to challenge my skills at manipulating data and creating small, reusable React components, as well as obtaining complete testing coverage through unit and assurance tests.

 ## Set Up